openvinotoolkit/openvino_tensorflow/docs/USAGE.md

-# API and environment variables for **OpenVINO™ integration with TensorFlow**
+# APIs and environment variables for **OpenVINO™ integration with TensorFlow**

-This document lists available Python functions for **OpenVINO™ integration with TensorFlow**.
-The first section describes the essential API and lines of code required to leverage the functionality of **OpenVINO integration with TensorFlow** applications.
+This document describes available Python APIs for **OpenVINO™ integration with TensorFlow**.
+The first section describes the essential APIs and lines of code required to leverage the functionality of **OpenVINO integration with TensorFlow** in TensorFlow applications.

-Before you begin exploring the functions, start the interactive prompt by running:

-    python3

-Also, make sure to import the openvino_tensorflow package when you start the interactive prompt to invoke the functions:

-    import openvino_tensorflow

 ## APIs for essential functionality

-To add the OpenVINO-TensorFlow package to the TensorFlow python application, import the package using this line of code:
+To add the **OpenVINO integration with TensorFlow** package to the TensorFlow python application, import the package using this line of code:

     import openvino_tensorflow

 By default, CPU backend is enabled.
 You can substitute the default CPU backend with a different backend by using the following API:

-    openvino_tensorflow.set_backend('backend_name')
+    openvino_tensorflow.set_backend('<backend_name>')

 Supported backends include 'CPU', 'GPU', 'MYRIAD', and 'VAD-M'.